Ajielee1975/CSCE_121_Spring_2024_Dr_Huang/README.md

 Please use the given code wisely since I publicize it for programming practice and reference.
-If you do directly copy my code and get caught (iykyk), you get mostly get a F* and need to repeat the class.
+If you do directly copy my code and get caught (iykyk), you will mostly get a F* and need to repeat the class.